marvinferreira/random/README.md

-# random
-This is a repository to store snippets about anything that I have to solve daily.
+This is a repository to store snippets about anything that I have to solve daily or small algorithms;